Randall Davidson(1848–1930)

 Randall Thomas Davidson, Baron Davidson of Lambeth, GCVO, PC

-He retired on 12 November 1928, was raised to the peerage as Baron Davidson of Lambeth in 1928 (the first Archbishop of Canterbury to take a peerage on retirement rather than at appointment to the see), and lived the last eighteen months of his life at the country house at Chiswick with Edith.
-He died at the Chiswick house on 25 May 1930, eighty-two years old, of complications from chronic bronchitis.
-He is buried in the cloister garth at Canterbury Cathedral alongside the Archbishops of Canterbury since the Reformation.
-The Davidson name in the Scottish-side catalogue is the patronymic of David (the Hebrew-Christian-Davidic name compressed into the standard *-son* northern English-and-Scottish genitive), one of the foundational Scottish-Borders surnames of the late-medieval and early-modern Lowland tradition; he carried it from a Leith timber-merchant household into the longest single Archbishopric of Canterbury since the Reformation.
+He retired in 1928 and was raised to the peerage as Baron Davidson of Lambeth, the first Archbishop of Canterbury to take a peerage on retirement.
+He died at Chiswick on 25 May 1930, eighty-two years old, and is buried in the cloister garth at Canterbury Cathedral.
+The Davidson name, the patronymic of David and one of the foundational Scottish-Borders surnames, he carried from a Leith timber-merchant household into the longest single Archbishopric of Canterbury since the Reformation.

 Achievements